louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### Minocycline hydrochloride (Minocin) [^21cfb411].
 FDA (2025).
 Medium credibility.

 The dosage of minocycline hydrochloride IV for treatment of listeriosis in adults, if penicillins are ineffective or contraindicated is:

-- Start at: 200 mg IV once
+- **Start at**: 200 mg IV once
-- Maintenance: 100 mg IV q12h
+- **Maintenance**: 100 mg IV q12h
-- Maximum: 400 mg per day
+- **Maximum**: 400 mg per day

 ---

 ### Guidelines of care for the management of actinic keratosis [^a1f7182d].
 Journal of the American Academy of Dermatology (2021).
 High credibility.

-Table V—Clinical questions (CQ1) on topically applied agents for actinic keratosis defines the population as Adults (≥18 years of age) with a clinical or histopathologic diagnosis of AK, the intervention as Any topical therapy available, approved, and used in clinical practice in the US, and the comparator as Placebo, observation, other monotherapy, or combined therapy of other interventions; exclusion criteria specify Individuals with actinic cheilitis and Treatments not available, approved, or regularly used in clinical practice in the US.
+Table V — Clinical questions (CQ1) on topically applied agents for actinic keratosis defines the population as Adults (≥ 18 years of age) with a clinical or histopathologic diagnosis of AK, the intervention as Any topical therapy available, approved, and used in clinical practice in the US, and the comparator as Placebo, observation, other monotherapy, or combined therapy of other interventions; exclusion criteria specify Individuals with actinic cheilitis and Treatments not available, approved, or regularly used in clinical practice in the US.

 ---

 ### Doxycycline hyclate (Doryx mpc) [^f0bf28f9].
 FDA (2025).
 Medium credibility.

 The dosage of doxycycline hyclate DR PO for treatment of listeriosis in adults, if penicillins are ineffective or contraindicated is:

-- Loading: 120 mg PO BID on day one
+- **Loading**: 120 mg PO BID on day one
-- Maintenance: 120 mg PO daily
+- **Maintenance**: 120 mg PO daily

 ---

 ### Minocycline hydrochloride (Minocin) [^a13a86eb].
 FDA (2025).
 Medium credibility.

 The dosage of minocycline hydrochloride IV for treatment of anthrax in adults, if penicillins are ineffective or contraindicated is:

-- Start at: 200 mg IV once
+- **Start at**: 200 mg IV once
-- Maintenance: 100 mg IV q12h
+- **Maintenance**: 100 mg IV q12h
-- Maximum: 400 mg per day
+- **Maximum**: 400 mg per day

 ---

 ### 2016 Infectious Diseases Society of America (IDSA) clinical practice guideline for the treatment of coccidioidomycosis [^39ec37ce].
 Clinical Infectious Diseases (2016).
 Medium credibility.

-Antifungal treatment options—uncomplicated coccidioidal pneumonia: For early uncomplicated coccidioidal infection, the usual adult fluconazole dose is 400 mg daily, and some experts would recommend 800 mg daily.
+Antifungal treatment options — uncomplicated coccidioidal pneumonia: For early uncomplicated coccidioidal infection, the usual adult fluconazole dose is 400 mg daily, and some experts would recommend 800 mg daily.
 Many experts would recommend a treatment duration ranging from 3 to 6 months or longer, and treatment can be discontinued when signs, symptoms, and inflammatory markers have resolved and serologies and radiographs have stabilized; complete serological resolution is not necessary to discontinue medications.
 Whether or not antifungal therapy is initiated, all patients will benefit from other elements of a management plan, and no clinical studies exist to guide the optimal dose or duration for primary pulmonary coccidioidomycosis.

 ---

 ### Guidelines of care for the management of actinic keratosis [^b1b262a6].
 Journal of the American Academy of Dermatology (2021).
 High credibility.

-Table V—Clinical questions (CQ4) on combination therapy for actinic keratosis defines the population as Adults (≥18 years of age) with a clinical or histopathologic diagnosis of AK, the intervention as Therapy that includes the combined use of more than 1 treatment, and the comparator as Placebo, observation, other monotherapy, or combined therapy of other interventions; exclusion criteria specify Individuals with actinic cheilitis and Treatments not available, approved, or regularly used in clinical practice in the US.
+Table V — Clinical questions (CQ4) on combination therapy for actinic keratosis defines the population as Adults (≥ 18 years of age) with a clinical or histopathologic diagnosis of AK, the intervention as Therapy that includes the combined use of more than 1 treatment, and the comparator as Placebo, observation, other monotherapy, or combined therapy of other interventions; exclusion criteria specify Individuals with actinic cheilitis and Treatments not available, approved, or regularly used in clinical practice in the US.

 ---

 ### 2016 Infectious Diseases Society of America (IDSA) clinical practice guideline for the treatment of coccidioidomycosis [^84eccb37].
 Clinical Infectious Diseases (2016).
 Medium credibility.

-IDSA coccidioidomycosis guideline—scope and organization outlines sections covering selection for testing and evaluation, routine management without overt immunosuppression, management in special‑risk populations, and preemptive strategies, and it notes limited sections without actionable directives.
-It specifies “There are no explicit recommendations in this section” for the testing/evaluation section and that the preemptive strategies section “contains no explicit recommendations other than the text itself.”
+IDSA coccidioidomycosis guideline — scope and organization outlines sections covering selection for testing and evaluation, routine management without overt immunosuppression, management in special‑risk populations, and preemptive strategies, and it notes limited sections without actionable directives.
+It specifies "There are no explicit recommendations in this section" for the testing/evaluation section and that the preemptive strategies section "contains no explicit recommendations other than the text itself."

 ---

 ### Guidelines of care for the management of actinic keratosis [^bd4b25d0].
 Journal of the American Academy of Dermatology (2021).
 High credibility.

-Table V—Clinical questions (CQ5) on treating actinic keratosis in immunocompromised individuals defines the population as Immunosuppressed patients or organ transplant recipients with a clinical or histopathologic diagnosis of AK, the intervention as Any therapy available and approved for use in clinical practice in the US, and the comparator as Placebo, observation, other monotherapy, or combined therapy of other interventions; exclusion criteria specify Individuals with actinic cheilitis and Treatments not available, approved, or regularly used in clinical practice in the US.
+Table V — Clinical questions (CQ5) on treating actinic keratosis in immunocompromised individuals defines the population as Immunosuppressed patients or organ transplant recipients with a clinical or histopathologic diagnosis of AK, the intervention as Any therapy available and approved for use in clinical practice in the US, and the comparator as Placebo, observation, other monotherapy, or combined therapy of other interventions; exclusion criteria specify Individuals with actinic cheilitis and Treatments not available, approved, or regularly used in clinical practice in the US.

 ---

 ### An overview of thoracic actinomycosis: CT features [^f0c81b72].
 Insights Into Imaging (2013).
 Low credibility.

-Detection of ‘sulphur’ granules by gram or histologic staining is the principal method of direct detection of Actinomyces.
+Detection of 'sulphur' granules by gram or histologic staining is the principal method of direct detection of Actinomyces.
 Histopathology reveals an acute inflammation surrounded by fibrosing granulation tissue.
 This material contains sulphur granules, colonies of organisms forming an amorphous centre surrounded by a rosette of clubbed filaments.
 Direct bacterial confirmation by culture is difficult because of inadequate anaerobic culture, prior antibiotic therapy or overgrowth of concomitant organisms.
 Thus, culture of expectorated sputum or bronchoscopy aspirates are usually not successful, while fine-needle aspiration, transbronchial biopsy and computed tomography or ultrasound-guided biopsies lead to accurate diagnoses.

 The clinical manifestation of the disease has changed to a less aggressive form compared to the pre-antibiotic era.
 The usual presentation is now an indolent, slowly progressive pneumonia with fever, weight loss, cough, sputum and chest pain.
 The symptoms and clinical and radiologic signs mimic malignancy or tuberculosis.
 If the disease progresses to the proximal airway and vessels, life-threatening complications such as massive haemoptysis or bronchoesophageal fistula may occur.
 The course of the disease depends largely on adequate and early antibiotic therapy.
 The principal treatment of actinomycosis is long-term use of high-dose intravenous penicillin.
 However, many recent studies have reported that the short-term treatment is successful and that the traditional intensive, long-term regimen is not necessary.
 In the setting of abscess, percutaneous drainage in combination with medical therapy may be an option.
 Surgical resection may be a valid option for patients who do not respond to antibiotics for up to 12 weeks according to a recent study.

 An awareness of the typical imaging findings of thoracic actinomycosis helps in making an early diagnosis, preventing fatal complications and unwarranted surgery.
 This pictorial essay reviews the radiological type of thoracic actinomycosis.